bigclouds/safeguard/docs/use-cases/prevent-supply-chain-attack-and-hardening-github-actions.md

 ### 3. Change the DNS Server to be used

-Change `/etc/resolv.conf` to use bouheki's DNS Proxy.
+Change `/etc/resolv.conf` to use safeguard's DNS Proxy.
-bouheki DNS Proxy also listens on `172.17.0.1`, this default bridge for Docker; this IP address must also be specified in the `nameserver` so that the Docker container can resolve names.
+safeguard DNS Proxy also listens on `172.17.0.1`, this default bridge for Docker; this IP address must also be specified in the `nameserver` so that the Docker container can resolve names.

 ```shell
 $ cat /etc/resolv.conf